How to match your makeup to your style type

 Part of the epidemic of people disliking their facial features may be due to the tendency to do makeup based on what’s trendy rather than on what enhances our unique features.

-When it comes to looking your best, creating harmonious makeup looks may be even more important than wearing harmonious outfits.
+When it comes to looking your best, wearing harmonious makeup might be even more important than wearing harmonious outfits.
 So how can you match your makeup to your style essences?

 The intuitive answer is that you can wear any of your significant style essences harmoniously in makeup.
-For example, if you’re a Dramatic Gamine Ingenue, you in theory would be harmonious in a Dramatic eye look, a Gamine eye look, an Ingenue eye look, or any combination, such as a Dramatic Gamine Ingenue eye look.
+For example, if you’re a Dramatic Gamine Ingenue, you’d in theory be harmonious in a Dramatic eye look, a Gamine eye look, an Ingenue eye look, or any combination, like a Dramatic Gamine Ingenue eye look.

 However, based on my observations of many celebrities and non-celebrities, the above answer isn’t exactly true.